-The attention to detail for Hallo’welly’ween is spot on.
+The attention to detail for example, is spot on.
 The entire site from the animal farm to the restaurant is decorated with spooky spiders webs, ghastly ghouls and silly skeletons.

 Even the ever-popular train has been given a haunted makeover.
 So passengers may find themselves sharing a ride with a skeleton or two!

-Hallo’welly’ween also includes lots of additional entertainment, from silly Halloween shows and discos in big top tents, to spooky crafts and a hay bale hunt.
-Most activities are included in the ticket price (although pumpkin carving and face painting are extra).
+Hallo’welly’ween always includes lots of additional entertainment, from funny Halloween shows and story times, to spooky craft sessions.
+Most activities are included in the ticket price (although pumpkin carving is £3 extra).
 Season tickets give you free entry to the park, as always.

 One of the things I always like about Wellington is that it gives you a full day out.
 You can arrive at opening at 9.30am and have plenty to do until it closes at 4.30pm.
-It advertises itself as suitable for children up to the age of 8, but there were definitely older kids there having a great time.
+It advertises itself as suitable for children up to the age of 8, but there are often older kids there having a great time.

-The other positive is that the site is so big that even though Hallo’welly’ween is obviously busy, you don’t feel totally on top of one another.
+The other positive thing is that the site is so big that even though Hallo’welly’ween is busy, you don’t feel totally on top of one another.

-If you’re planning a visit, something to bear in mind is that it is pretty much all outdoors.
+If you’re planning a visit for Hallo’Welly’ween 2022, something to bear in mind is that it is pretty much all outdoors.
 So go prepared with wet weather clothes and plenty of layers.